kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The following are the minimum requirements that must be met before the FAA will approve an IFR procedure for a non-Federal Instrument Landing System:

-\(1\) The facility's performance, as determined by air and ground inspection, must meet the requirements of §171.47.
+\(1\) The facility's performance, as determined by air and ground inspection, must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.47   Performance requirements.|§171.47]].

-\(2\) The installation of the equipment must meet the requirements of §171.49.
+\(2\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.49   Installation requirements.|§171.49]].

-\(3\) The owner must agree to operate and maintain the facility in accord- ance with §171.51.
+\(3\) The owner must agree to operate and maintain the facility in accord- ance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.51   Maintenance and operations requirements.|§171.51]].

-\(4\) The owner must agree to furnish periodic reports, as set forth in §171.53 and agree to allow the FAA to inspect the facility and its operation whenever necessary.
+\(4\) The owner must agree to furnish periodic reports, as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.53   Reports.|§171.53]] and agree to allow the FAA to inspect the facility and its operation whenever necessary.

 \(5\) The owner must assure the FAA that he will not withdraw the facility from service without the permission of the FAA.